Summarize this page via

 1. Informational keywords

-Informational keywords are search queries where users want to learn something, obtain answers, or gain a deeper understanding of a topic.
+Informational keywords are search queries used by people who want to learn, understand, or research a topic rather than make an immediate purchase.
 These keywords help you build authority and trust with potential customers early in their journey.

-While they don’t directly drive sales, they’re ideal for attracting individuals who may become customers later and establishing your brand as a trusted resource within your industry.
+While they don’t directly drive sales, informational keywords are ideal for attracting individuals who may become customers later and establishing your brand as a trusted resource within your industry.

 Examples: